core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #2 - Data node instance within a YANG list

-The data type "instance-identifier" allows the selection of an instance of a specific data node within a list.
+The data type 'instance-identifier' allows the selection of an instance of a specific data node within a list.
 In this example, a CoOL client retrieves the "/interfaces/interface/description" (SID 1534) leaf from the "/interfaces/interface" list.
 The "/interfaces/interface/name" associated to this interface is equal to "eth0".
 This example is based on the YANG module "ietf-interfaces" {{RFC7223}}.

 CoAP request: